 - There are legal provisions and remedies about hours of work and overtime pay.
 When workers are employed beyond the regulated hours of work, there are accepted practices to pay remuneration for such extra work at higher rates.
 Sometimes managements refuse to comply with such norms, or where there is no clearly defined norm managements refuse workers demand as excessive.
 This lead to industrial dispute.

 Leave – Annual and Casual:

-Leave and working hours: Leaves and working hours have not been so important causes of industrial disputes.
-During 2002, 0.5% of the disputes were because of leave and hours of work while this percentage increased to 1% in 2003.
+- Not allowing leaves have not been so important causes of industrial disputes.
+During 2002, 0.05% of the disputes were because of not granting leave while this percentage increased to 0.10% in 2003.
 During 2004, only 0.4% of the disputes were because of leaves and working hours.

 - Inter/Intra Union Rivalry